-An initial meeting is always free and then we agree a fair fee with you before we do the work and once we understand your circumstances.
+An initial consulation (a telephone call or online video call) of up to 30 minutes is always free and then we agree a fair fee with you before we do the work and once we understand your circumstances.

 We want you to be really happy with what we do for you so that you will recommend us to others.
 A simple Will usually leaves everything to one person or one group of people and does not create any trusts to protect assets.

 The cost of an expert Will is money well spent when put in context with the value of your assets that you want to protect and pass on.
 Remember that one week alone in a nursing home may cost more than £1,000.